 ⊕ 24*7 active AI-powered conversational agent to answer any customer queries, etc

 Processes that are rule-based can be automated with the help of AI.
 Repetitive and mundane tasks such as verifying the authenticity of signature in a cheque, extracting key information from legal documents, etc can be automated using AI.
 This automation enables employees to engage in more productive works.
-For example, JPMorgan Chase started using an AI system to extract information from documents and the tasks that collectively took roughly 360,000 labor hours per year was completed in a few seconds by the AI system.
+For example, JPMorgan Chase started using an AI system to extract information from documents and the tasks that collectively took roughly 360,000 labor hours per year were completed in a few seconds by the AI system.
 Banking Process Automation secures the return-of-investment, reduces operations costs and ensures accurate and quick processing of services.
-Listing down a few implementable use case of artificial intelligence in banking industry involving process automations are
+Listing down a few implementable use case of artificial intelligence in the banking industry involving process automation are

 ⊕ Document analysis and key information extraction